 Yes, we can.
-Many people like to keep some after the service and send one to anyone who may not have been able to attend the funeral.
-We have a number of examples with a choice of colour, styles, motifs, typefaces or photographs for the front cover, in full colour or black and white.
-It is essential to liaise with the officiant to help compile the content and sequence of the ceremony.
+Many people like to keep these after the service and send a copy to anyone who may not have been able to attend the funeral.
+We have a number of examples with a choice of colour, styles, motifs, typefaces or photographs for the front cover.
+These can be in full colour or black and white.
+The officiant taking the service will help to compile the content and sequence of the ceremony.